Patternslib/Patterns/demo/slides/documentation.md

 It''s possible to put a filter in the URI to show only specific slides.
 Consider the following URI format:

     <a href="my-slides.html?slides=first-slide,last-slide">Run</a>

+or the equivalent:

+    <a href="my-slides.html?slides=first-slide&slides=last-slide">Run</a>

-Using the above URL, the the slideshow(s) on the page will only show slides in list view that match any of the IDs.
-Without any IDs, all slides will be shown.
-Also in full screen mode, the slides that are not in the URI will be skipped using the keystroke navigation.
+Using either of these URLs the slideshow(s) on the page will only include slides that match any of the IDs.
+All other slides will be removed from the DOM.

 #### Injected slideshows
 The injection pattern may be used to launch slideshows on a page as part of another design.
 When a user clicks on a slide, it will still run full window, but the list view will be integrated in the rest of the design.